 About Our Office

-If you have sexual health or relationship communication questions you've wanted ask, but didn't know who to ask, we're here for you.
-We provide a safe space for you talk and get information so you can make informed choices that work for you.
+If you have sexual health or relationship communication questions you've wanted to ask, but didn't know who to ask, we're here for you.
+We provide a safe, judgement free space for conversation about love, sex and relationships and give relevant information to help in makin informed choices that work for you.